Feature

 Rider to watch: Marion Bunel

 Pauline Ferrand-Prévot in her return to road cycling made the claim that she is returning to win the Tour de France Femmes.
 After her incredible performance in Paris-Roubaix Femmes there is no reason why this cannot be the case.
-Team Visma | Lease a Bike also bring Marion Bunel to make her debut in the Tour de France Femmes avec Zwift.
-Winner of the Tour de l'Avenir Femmes by over two minutes in 2024, she is going to be right up there come the end of stage 9.
+Team Visma | Lease a Bike also bring Marion Bunel for a second appearance t in the Tour de France Femmes avec Zwift.
+Winner of the Tour de l'Avenir Femmes by over two minutes in 2024, she is going to be right up there come the end of stage nine.

 Marianne Vos will be looking to add to her 257 wins and her two green jerseys this year.
 She will be led out by the young Briton Imogen Wolff, who has already contributed excellently this year.